Search

 • The theological causes of the witch craze – why did people believe, and stop believing, in witches?

-• Coursework: You choose either a question derived from one of the exam topics (Modern or Early Modern) or choose a completely new topic on the Renaissance or causes of the American Civil War.
-The choice is yours.
+• Coursework: Choose a question from one of the exam topics (Modern or Early Modern History) or explore a completely different historical theme, such as the Renaissance or the causes of the American Civil War

 Holly Lown

-Holly went on to study BA History at Sheffield University and graduated in 2018 with a 1st.
-She is now studying for a Masters in Arts Management and Heritage Studies at the University of Leeds and is also currently working part time as an administrator for the Yorkshire Cancer Research Centre for Innovation in Cancer Care and Treatment in Sheffield.
+Holly went on to study BA History at the University of Sheffield and graduated in 2018 with a 1st.
+She then went on to study for a Masters in Arts Management and Heritage Studies at the University of Leeds where she also worked part time as an administrator for the Yorkshire Cancer Research Centre for Innovation in Cancer Care and Treatment in Sheffield.
 Holly’s career aim is now to work in the museum and heritage industry.

 Holly says: “My advice for any student choosing their A Levels would be to pick what subjects you enjoy, not what subjects you feel you should be doing.
 There’s always support and advice available when you need it and never be afraid to ask for help!”